Shelley Caves

 This backbeach is where campers at Shelley Head might come to get a break from an oppressive northerly wind in springtime.

+A note of caution.
+The rocks can be treacherously slippery, and exposed to rogue waves, potentially washing the unwary off.
+Exercise extreme caution.
 By far the safest bet around these headlands is to find your way up to the walking track.

 Facilities